Mu2e/TrkAna/tutorial/opening.md

 trkana = uproot.open("nts.brownd.CeEndpointMix1BBSignal.MDC2020z_TKAv04.tka:TrkAnaNeg/trkana")
 ```

-With ```trkana``` defined, to be able to see its contents we need to use the ```arrays()``` function to read the data into an [awkward array](https://awkward-array.org/doc/main/).
-A brief note on this: in HEP we don't often have a numbers of physics objects that will nicely fit into the same fixed-length array for all events.
+With ```trkana``` defined we can now get its contents using the ```arrays()``` function.
+This function reads the data into an [awkward array](https://awkward-array.org/doc/main/).
+A brief note on this: in HEP we often have different numbers of physics objects in each event, and so they will now fit efficiently into fixed-length arrays.
 For example, if we want to store the straw hits in the tracker, there will be a different number in each event.
 Therefore we need to use "awkward" or "ragged" arrays, which requires the use of the awkward array package.
 This is the default library used by uproot to read branches.

 The first entry in the TTree can be seen with: